Tennis-Pliskova rallies to oust Osaka in Brisbane | Sports-Games

 Tennis-Pliskova rallies to oust Osaka in Brisbane

-"I thought my focus (was the difference), you can practice for as long as you like but a match is always a bit different."
-Osaka will take plenty of positives out of the contest, not least the 14 aces she pounded down, as she looks ahead to her return to the Grand Slam arena at the Australian Open, a tournament she won in 2019 and 2021.
+That was as close as Osaka got and Pliskova showed the quality of her own serve to ease into the third round and a clash with third seed Jelena Ostapenko.
+Osaka will take plenty of positives out of the contest, not least the 14 aces she pounded down, as she looks ahead to her return to Grand Slam action at the Jan.
+14-28 Australian Open, a tournament she won in 2019 and 2021.

 The contest started well for four-times Grand Slam champion Osaka after she banged down five aces to lock up the opening set in 37 minutes against her rusty-looking opponent, who had received a bye through the first round.
 Pliskova found her rhythm in the second set, however, and although Osaka's rock solid serve repeatedly got her out of trouble until the tiebreak, she was unable to prevent the Czech from levelling up the contest.

-"I'm happy to start with a win, the start of the season is always important, I thought I played quite well," Pliskova, who won the Brisbane title in 2017, 2019 and 2020, said in an on-court interview.
-"I thought my focus (was the difference), you can practice for as long as you like but a match is always a bit different."

-Osaka will take plenty of positives out of the contest, not least the 14 aces she pounded down, as she looks ahead to her return to the Grand Slam arena at the Australian Open, a tournament she won in 2019 and 2021.
-Reigning Australian Open champion Aryna Sabalenka plays her first WTA tour match of the year against Italy's Lucia Bronzetti in later action in Brisbane on Wednesday.
+Osaka will take plenty of positives out of the contest, not least the 14 aces she pounded down, as she looks ahead to her return to Grand Slam action at the Jan.
+14-28 Australian Open, a tournament she won in 2019 and 2021.
+"The week is definitely shorter than I wanted it to be, but overall it was a great match and I had a lot of fun," said Osaka, who converted only two of 12 break point opportunities.

+"I saw the stats after and my break points could have been better.
+But I think other than that, we both played really well.
+So hopefully she says the same thing."
+Osaka said just being on the court was a "personal win" as she dealt with doubts a couple of weeks ago.

+"These two matches I've had prove that I'm doing okay and the year is just going to get better for me."
+In her first match of the year, Russian-born Kazakh Elena Rybakina, the Wimbledon champion in 2022, saved three break points in the second set en route to a clinical 6-4 6-1 victory over local hope Olivia Gadecki.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)